top of page

 • Instagram

-We gratefully live and practice on the lands of the LÉ™k̓ʷəŋən peoples, now known as the Songhees and Xwsepsum Nations, and the W̱SÁNEĆ peoples.
+We gratefully live and practice on the territory of the Lək̓ʷəŋən-speaking peoples and the W̱SÁNEĆ peoples

 Yarrow Building, #201-645 Fort St , Victoria BC, V8W 1Z9, Canada • (778) 802-4061 • admin@heartwoodcounselling.ca